HTTP Requests and Responses

 The “where” parameter

-- can reference any XML element in the resulting response, including all nested XML elements.
+- can reference most XML elements in the resulting response.

 - should be encoded using percent encoding before it is appended to the URL.

 Example 1 : To retrieve all Invoices for a specific Contact ID the following filter could be used with the Invoices endpoint